Mic-M/ioBroker.smartcontrol/admin/doc-md/start_en.md

 Here you see all current astro times of your geo-coordinates, which you have set in the ioBroker-Admin-Options (wrench top left).

 ![image](https://github.com/Mic-M/ioBroker.smartcontrol/blob/master/admin/doc-md/img/start_states-astro.png?raw=true)

+### smartcontrol.x.info.log.zoneActivations.json

+With <code>smartcontrol.x.info.log.zoneActivations.json</code> the adapter provides a state, which provides information as JSON once a a zone has been successfully executed  (the newest entry appears at the top).
+In the adapter options, tab "FURTHER OPTIONS" -> "Logging", you can set the number of JSON entries accordingly.

 ### smartcontrol.x.options